Postural Imbalances That Cause Low Back Pain: How to Identify and Fix Them

 You’re not alone.
 Low back pain (LBP) affects millions of people every year—and often, the root cause is something you might not expect: your posture.

-Whether it’s hours at a desk, long commutes, or evenings spent slouched on the couch, modern life is training our bodies into misalignment.
+From long hours at a desk to long commutes or evenings spent slouched on the couch, modern life is training our bodies into misalignment.
 Over time, these postural imbalances can lead to tight muscles, weakened stabilizers, and—yes—persistent back pain.

 What You’ll Learn in This Article